ShaneHutter/packmule/README.md

 ## Arguments and switching
-Capitlas are in a mutually exclusive group, and required Optional lowercase sub switches
+>Capitals are in a mutually exclusive group, and required Optional lowercase sub switches

 	* -S,	Sync